Itineraries – Start in Baton Rouge and enjoy…

 Then head to…

 On your way from Baton Rouge to New Orleans, you won’t want to miss the one-of-a-kind Laura Plantation, a Creole sugar plantation built in 1805.
-We also recommend a stop at Oak Alley Plantation or Houmas House.
+We also recommend a stop at Oak Alley Plantation which is just a few miles from Laura Plantation.
+You definitely should not miss Houmas House and its gardens.

 Art lovers will enjoy the Frenchmen Art Market, open on Thursday through Sunday in the evenings.
 It features handmade goods from the region’s finest artists and craftspeople.
 Frenchmen Street is also the perfect spot to hear live music; there are several fantastic jazz clubs to choose from!
 The Spotted Cat features local musicians du jour and the ever popular Snug Harbor is true to its name with a cozy intimate venue.
 Street performers and musicians add to the revelry.